Keboo/DoubleDownWat/DoubleDown/Explanation.md

 ```
 This addresses the problem by forcing the return value from `GetInternal()` into a reference type.

 It is a bit surprising that the compiler does not simply generate a variable that matches the return type of `GetInternal()` (or whatever type the expression returns).
-Admittedly this would mean either additional logic ot determine if it is a method call, or simply do it always and be wasteful if the value being evaluated were a local variable, field, etc.
+Admittedly this would mean either additional logic to determine the return type of the expression (remember it could be anything not always jsut a simple method call), or simply always do it and be wasteful if the value being evaluated were a local variable, field, etc.